Easter could bring hottest temperatures of year so far with highs of up to 22C

 Warm weather is set to continue throughout the week, with dry conditions expected for most of the country ahead of the bank holiday.

-Met Office meterologist Annie Shuttleworth said despite the heat, the North West will also experience some lingering cloud, making eastern areas the best destination for sun-seekers over the weekend.
+Met Office meteorologist Annie Shuttleworth said despite the heat, the North West will also experience some lingering cloud, making eastern areas the best destination for sun-seekers over the weekend.

 “If people are travelling for sunshine, then further eastern areas are more likely to see that brighter weather,” she said.